 Quick Answer

-The Aqara Door Window Sensor P2 is the best choice for most smart home setups because it uses Matter — the universal smart home standard — for direct compatibility with every major platform without a dedicated hub.
-For a budget option with WiFi notifications, the Wyze Entry Sensor 3-pack offers three sensors for $19.99.
-SwitchBot's Contact Sensor integrates seamlessly into an existing SwitchBot ecosystem.
+The Aqara Door Window Sensor P2 is the best choice — it uses Matter for direct compatibility with every major smart home platform without a dedicated hub.
+For a budget option, the Wyze Entry Sensor 3-Pack offers three sensors for $19.99.
+SwitchBot's Contact Sensor integrates best in an existing SwitchBot ecosystem.

 See Today’s Price →